neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 It's an interesting idea.
 And I stupidly thought it would be easy.
 It did not turn out to be easy at all.

 Audio classification has been getting a lot of [attention](https://www.kaggle.com/c/birdsong-recognition/overview) on kaggle.
 But so far it's been focused on short audio samples (less than a few seconds).
 I couldn't find a lot of information out there on longer audio samples.

 So in this article I'll describe my initial attempt at this idea.
 I'll be borrowing ideas and code from a [pytorch tutorial](https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html) and the [fastaudio](https://github.com/fastaudio/fastaudio) repository.

+# Install

 First we'll need to install a few things